All Episodes

 They're just as idiotic as these human shields.

-Maxine Nash, one of the three workers from the group still remaining in Baghdad told Reuters that she and her colleagues were very glad to hear of their release and waiting to see them.
+Maxine Nash, one of the three workers from the group still remaining in Baghdad, told Reuters that she and her colleagues were very glad to hear of their release and waiting to see them.

-They were not released, they were rescued.
+They were rescued.

 Pure and simple.